 To enroll in Medicare Part C, or a Medicare Advantage plan (MAPD), you must be enrolled in Medicare parts A and B, continue to pay your Part B premium, and live within the plans service area.
 You can choose to enroll in an MAPD during your Initial Enrollment Period upon first joining Medicare, or each year during during the Annual Enrollment period from October 15th - December 7th.
 You may also qualify for a Special Election Period that allows you to enroll outside these windows.

 Medicare Advantage Plans always cover emergency and urgent care.

-Medicare Advantage Plans may offer extra coverage, such as vision, hearing, dental, and/or health and wellness programs.
+Medicare Advantage Plans may offer extra coverage, such as vision, hearing, dental, or gym memberships.